 #2 Our packaging is made of biodegradable material

-A product that, when exposed to light, air, moisture and microbes, breaks down into the natural elements found in nature.
+Said of a product, which, when exposed to light, air, moisture and microbes, decomposes into natural elements found in nature.

 Products made of "biodegradable" materials should biodegrade within a single generation, leaving behind only water, carbon dioxide, naturally occurring minerals and biomass.